MailTape/MailTape-v1/_posts/2019-09-29-Shida-Shahabi.md

 _Sanjay_: **"**Taking [Vanessa Wagner](https://vanessawagner.net/)’s originals from the 50th InFiné release, [Inland](https://soundcloud.com/infine-music/sets/vanessa-wagner-inland-versions), this is the GAS (aka [Wolfgang Voigt](https://soundcloud.com/wolfgang_voigt)) rework for Vanessa´s piano solo interpretation of [Wim Mertens](https://www.wimmertens.be/)'s 'Struggle for Pleasure'.**"**

 <p id="outroduction"> That's it for this morning.
-As always, thank you so much for joining us this Sunday for the start of a new season.
-Much love and respect to [Maria Chiara Argirò](https://www.mariachiaramusic.com/) for kicking it off again with her Sunday selections, and to [Camille Célestin](https://camillecelestin.com/) for her brilliant illustration!</p>
+As always, thank you so much for joining us this Sunday.
+Much love and respect to [[Shida Shahabi](https://www.instagram.com/shidash/)]for her Sunday selections, and to [Camille Célestin](https://camillecelestin.com/) for her brilliant illustration!</p>